tddschn/url-regex-replace-chrome-extension/README.md

 2. In the 'Replace' tab, enter the regex pattern in the 'Find' field and the replacement string in the 'Replace' field.
 3. Click on the "Replace in URL" button to update the current tab's URL based on your regex pattern.

+### Keyboard Shortcuts
+- You can use the shortcut `Alt+2` to invoke the extension popup.
+- You can use the shortcut `Alt+3` to emulate clicking on the "Replace in URL" button.
+- These shortcuts can be modified by navigating to chrome://extensions/shortcuts

 ### Using Presets
 1. Go to the 'Presets' tab in the popup.
 2. Click on any of the saved find and replace pairs to apply them to the current tab's URL.